kanserau/Godot-Jam-1-ESCAPE/Obsidian/Into the Sun/Notes.md

 - how to play option in the menu
 - list of controls, explanation of the game flow
 - in as few words as possible

+### Alert Feed
+- Similar events should be grouped
+- Every 10% loss of ship integrity should be displayed as a warning
+	- Warning: ship integrity at 90%
 ## Space Debris & Solar Flares
 - Solar flares when they hit should cause power outages and system failures.
 - Space debris should hit a location, cause hull breaches, a chunk of ship damage, and high crew damage to any crew located there.